google/comprehensive-rust/src/basic-syntax/slices.md

 * `s` is a reference to a slice of `i32`s.
 Notice that the type of `s` no longer mentions the array length.
 This allows us to performing computations on slices of different sizes.

 * Slices always borrow from another object.
 In this example, `a` has to remain 'alive' so we can take a slice from it.

+* The question about modifying `a[3]` can spark an interesting discussion, but the answer is that for memory safety reasons you cannot do it through `a` after you created a slice.
+But you can read the data from both `a` and `s` safely.
+  More details will be explained in the borrow checker section.

 </details>